maxlindmark/cod-interactions/README.md

 ## Setup

+To simply view the analyses, download the .qmd or .html files.
 In order to reproduce the results:

 1. Fork the repository and clone to your machine (or download a local version)